matsengrp/gctree/README.md

 ### required arguments

-`--fasta=[path]` path to FASTA input alignment
+`--input=[path]` path to `FASTA` or `PHYLIP` input alignment

 `--outdir=[path]` directory for output (created if does not exist)

-`--naiveID=[string]` ID of naive sequence in FASTA file used for outgroup rooting, default 'naive'.
+`--naiveID=[string]` ID of naive sequence in input file used for outgroup rooting, default 'naive'.
 For BCRs, we assume a known naive V(D)J rearrangemnt is an additional sequence in our alignment, regardless of whether it was observed or not.
 This ancestral sequence must appear as an additional sequence.
 For applications without a definite root state, an observed sequence can be used to root the tree by duplicating it in the alignment and giving it a new id, which can be passed as this argument.

 ### optional arguments

-`colorfile=[path]  ` path to a file of plotting colors for cells in the input FASTA file.
-Example, if the FASTA contains a sequence with ID `cell_1`, this cell could be colored red in the tree image by including the line `cell_1,red` in the color file.
+`colorfile=[path]  ` path to a file of plotting colors for cells in the input file.
+Example, if the input file contains a sequence with ID `cell_1`, this cell could be colored red in the tree image by including the line `cell_1,red` in the color file.

 `--bootstrap=[int] ` boostrap resampling, and inference on each, default no bootstrap

-`--converter=[string]` if set to "tas", parse FASTA input IDs that are integers as indicating sequence abundance.
-Otherwise each line in the FASTA is assumed to indicate an individual (non-deduplicated) sequence. **NOTE:** the example input FASTA file `example_input/150228_Clone_3-8.fasta` requires this option.
+`--converter=[string]` if set to "tas", parse input IDs that are integers as indicating sequence abundance.
+Otherwise each line in the input is assumed to indicate an individual (non-deduplicated) sequence. **NOTE:** the example input `FASTA` file `example_input/150228_Clone_3-8.fasta` requires this option.

 ## **SIMULATION**